David Vitter: 2007 prostitution scandal

-In early July 2007, Vitter's phone number was included in a published list of phone records of Pamela Martin and Associates, a company owned and run by Deborah Jeane Palfrey, also known as the "D.C.
-Madam", who was convicted by the U.S. government for running a prostitution service.
+In early July 2007, Vitter's phone number was included in a published list of phone records of Pamela Martin and Associates, a company owned and run by Deborah Jeane Palfrey (also known as the "D.C.
+Madam").
+In 2008, Palfrey was convicted by the U.S. government for running a prostitution service.
 Hustler identified the phone number and contacted Vitter's office to ask about his connection to Palfrey.
 The following day, Vitter issued a written statement in which he took responsibility for his "sin" and asked for forgiveness.
 On July 16, 2007, after a week of self-imposed seclusion, Vitter emerged and called a news conference.
 As his wife stood next to him, Vitter asked the public for forgiveness.
 Following Vitter's remarks, his wife Wendy Vitter spoke, but both refused to answer any questions.
 In 2004, Vitter had denied allegations that he had patronized prostitutes.

 While the Louisiana state Republican Party offered guarded support, national Republicans offered forgiveness.
-The Nation predicted that the Republican Party would be in a "forgiving mood", because if he were to resign, Governor of Louisiana Kathleen Blanco, a Democrat, would likely appoint a Democrat to take Vitter's place until a special election could be held, thus increasing Democratic control over the US Senate.
+The Nation predicted that the Republican Party would be in a "forgiving mood" because if Vitter resigned, Governor of Louisiana Kathleen Blanco, a Democrat, would likely appoint a Democrat to take his place until a special election could be held; such an action would have increased Democratic control over the US Senate.

 On September 8, 2015, reporter Derek Myers was fired from WVLA-TV after asking Vitter, who was running for governor, about allegations that the senator had frequented prostitutes.
-After Myers' question, Myers said an unnamed coworker overheard a conversation about the Vitter campaign's ad dollars at the station, possibly with a threat from the campaign to pull the ads.
+After Myers's question, Myers said an unnamed coworker overheard a conversation about the Vitter campaign's ad spending at the station, possibly with a threat from the campaign to pull the ads.
 Democrat John Bel Edwards released an ad about the prostitution scandal two weeks before the run-off election and won by more than 12%.

 2015 gubernatorial election

 Vitter announced on January 21, 2014, that he would run for governor of Louisiana in the 2015 election.
 Then-Governor Bobby Jindal was ineligible to seek re-election due to term limits.
 Vitter was the first sitting or ex-U.S. Senator to launch a gubernatorial bid in Louisiana since 1904, when Democrat Newton Blanchard was elected.
-Vitter's major opponents were Republicans Scott Angelle, Louisiana Public Service Commissioner and former lieutenant governor, and Jay Dardenne, the current lieutenant governor; and Democrat John Bel Edwards, Minority Leader of the Louisiana House of Representatives.
+Vitter's major Republican opponents were Louisiana Public Service Commissioner and former lieutenant governor Scott Angelle and Lieutenant Governor Jay Dardenne.
+His Democratic opponent was John Bel Edwards, the Minority Leader of the Louisiana House of Representatives.

-On November 5, Dardenne, who finished fourth in the primary election, endorsed Democrat Edwards in the general election race against his intraparty rival Vitter.
-Dardenne made the announcement at "Free Speech Alley" in front of the LSU Student Union building in Baton Rouge.
-After the primary, polls showed Edwards with a commanding lead over Vitter.
-Verne Kennedy of Market Research Insight placed Edwards ahead, 54 to 38 percent or 51 to 40 percent, depending on the level of turnout among African-American voters, either 25 or 20 percent, accordingly.

-In the November 21 runoff election, Edwards defeated Vitter by 56% to 44%.
+In the November 21 runoff election, Edwards defeated Vitter by a margin of 56% to 44%.